 Obligations for contributions to defined contribution plans are expensed as the related service is provided and recognised as employee benefit expenses in profit or loss.
-Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in future payments is available is recognised in the profit or loss.
+Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in future payments is available.

-SUMMARY OF MATERIAL ACCOUNTING INFORMATION AND DISCLOSURES (Continued) 7 7.37 Employee benefits (Continued)
+7 SUMMARY OF MATERIAL ACCOUNTING INFORMATION AND DISCLOSURES (Continued)

+7.37 Employee benefits (Continued)